heyitschun/nvim/README.md

 Startup files for [Neovim](https://github.com/neovim/neovim).

-Folder structure based on [ChristianChiarulli's setup](https://github.com/ChristianChiarulli/nvim).
+Folder structure based on [ChristianChiarulli's setup](https://github.com/ChristianChiarulli/nvim), but not as saucy.

 # Setup